reactjs/react.dev/content/docs/hooks-reference.md

 If no array is provided, a new value will be computed on every render.

 **You may rely on `useMemo` as a performance optimization, not as a semantic guarantee.** In the future, React may choose to "forget" some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
+This means that a value from `useMemo` in a `useEffect` dependency list may trigger the effect without any "real" changes.
+However, if an additional run of that effect does not break your component, you should feel free to use it in that regard.

 > Note
 >